ixxan/blog/_posts/2025-04-04-ml-system-design.md

 - **Item Attributes**: Metadata about items (e.g., product descriptions, genres, categories).
 Labelsindicating relevance or ranking order, or relevance scores.
 - **User-Item Interactions**: (User, Item, Score) triplets or implicit feedback such as clicks, views, purchases.

-### 🧪 Offline Metrics
+### 🧪 Offline Metrics for Recommendation
 - **Precision@K**: Fraction of recommended items in the top-K list that are relevant.
   *Example*: If the system recommends 5 items and 3 are relevant, Precision@5 = 60%.

 - **Recall@K**: Fraction of relevant items that are successfully recommended in the top-K list.
   *Example*: If the user has 10 favorite items, and 3 appear in the top-5 recommendations, Recall@5 = 30%.

+- **Coverage**: Measures the percentage of items recommended at least once.
+  To ensure every product has a chance to be recommended.

+- **Diversity**: Ensures that recommended items are varied.
+  To prevent repetitive recommendations and improve user experience.

+### 🧪 Offline Metrics for Ranking
 - **MAP (Mean Average Precision)**: Averaged precision across queries.
   Best when multiple relevant items exist, and their position matters.

 - **NDCG (Normalized Discounted Cumulative Gain)**: Measures ranking quality by assigning higher importance to relevant items ranked higher.
   Best when higher rank matters more.

-- **Coverage**: Measures the percentage of items recommended at least once.
-  To ensure every product has a chance to be recommended.

-- **Diversity**: Ensures that recommended items are varied.
-  To prevent repetitive recommendations and improve user experience.

 ### 🛠️ Typical Recommandation Models
 - **Collaborative Filtering (Matrix Factorization)**
   - **Use when**: You have rich user-item interaction data.
 Recommends items based on past user behaviors.